- State-County Assessors' Partnership Program

 Report P-2: Population Projections by Race/Ethnicity and 5-Year Age Groups, 2010-2060

-These data are projections of future population by race/ethnicity, age, and gender for California and its counties.
-This summary report contains data from the State and County Population Projections by Race/Ethnicity, Age, and Gender, July 1, 2010-2060.
+These data are projections of future population by race/ethnicity, age, and sex for California and its counties.
+These summary reports contain data from the State and County Population Projections by Race/Ethnicity, Age, and Sex, July 1, 2010-2060.

 See the Population Projections page for additional reports with greater detail for age, gender, race/ethnicity, and projection year.